tedsluis/docker-dump1090/README.md

 http://IPADDRESS_DOCKERHOST:8098/dump1090/gmap.html
 http://IPADDRESS_DOCKERHOST:8099/dump1090/gmap.html

-Check the resource consumption per docker container and notice that it is very low compare to a VM or a raspberry.
+Check the resource consumption per docker container and notice that it is very low compared to a VM or a raspberry:
 ````
 $ docker stats $(docker ps -a -q)
 ````